Percolation analysis of spatiotemporal distribution of population in Seoul and Helsinki: Results

 Black lines in figure 3(a) and 3(b) show the $R_g(p)$ and $\xi(p)$ in the case where occupation is based on the random shuffling of the real-world population data, respectively.
 We observe that $R_g(p)$ at 2:00 P.M. is lower than $R_g(p)$ in the shuffled data.
 On the other hand, $R_g(p)$ at 2:00 A.M. is slightly higher than $R_g(p)$ in the shuffled data when $p$ is low, but as $p$ increases, the two become comparable.
 These results indicate that high-population grid cells during daytime are more spatially clustered than those in the shuffled data, and high-population grid cells during nighttime are similarly dispersed compared to the shuffled data.
 We observe that $\xi(p)$ at 2:00 PM and at 2:00 AM are larger than the $\xi(p)$ in the shuffled data, indicating the typical size of clusters of high-density grid cells at 2:00 PM and at 2:00 AM are larger than in the shuffled data.

-We considered these quantities for other times of the day, and found similar results: high-density grid cells are more packed during daytime than during nighttime, and form larger clusters than during nighttime.
+We considered these quantities for other times of the day, and found similar results: high-density grid cells during the daytime are more packed and form larger clusters than high-density grid cells during the nighttime.